-How RCEM The RCEM platform includes a dashboard with graphs showing your ED's performance as soon as data are entered to benchmark against yourself.
+The RCEM platform includes a dashboard with graphs showing your ED's performance as soon as data are entered to benchmark against yourself.

-The dashboard graphs are SPC charts (where applicable) with built in automatic trend recognition, so you are able to easily spot statistically significant patterns in your data.
+The dashboard graphs are SPC charts (where applicable) with built in automatic trend recognition, so you can easily spot statistically significant patterns in your data.